QueryPie development #8: Background on Front-end Developing

 So I decided to make a prototype under the name of SQLGate 5:

-I wanted to create a prototype for two months and see how we could orient ourselves in the future.
+I wanted to create a prototype for two months and see how we could orient ourselves.
 I needed to check if we had the right idea.
-With the back-end developed using JAVA as the base, front-end used jQuery and my own AX5UI.
+With the back-end developed using JAVA as the base, front-end used jQuery and my AX5UI.
 In this way, I created an application compatible with JAVA using JXBrowser.

 After finishing the prototype, the result was rather good.
 But as a front-end developer, I was worried.
 If I lived as an application developer, I would worry about it until I died.
-But I have come to the conclusion that the current application has some goals to achieve, and these top-three concerns have caused me some sleepless nights:
+But I have concluded that the current application has some goals to achieve, and these top-three concerns have caused me some sleepless nights:

 - Can you make changes to the application as quickly as desired at any time?

 - Can we make DOM controls more convenient and secure?